vedph/gve-doc/docs/model/limerick.md

 <path style="fill:none;stroke:#ff0000;stroke-width:2" d="m 436,229 8,11 -15,2 z" id="arrow-cap-2" />
 ```

 As you can see, the IDs make it easy to understand which path belongs to which operation.
+We can now simply copy-paste the path(s) belonging to each operation into their visuals, wrapping them into an SVG group (`g`).

 ---